yezi-qwq/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 do not do any jumps (during the last hour).
 While an occasional jump is not necessarily problematic for the gNB, many such messages mean that the system is not working, and UEs might not be able to attach or reach good performance.
+Also, you can try to compile with polling (see [the build section](.#build-oai-gnb)) to see if it resolves the problem.

 # Operation with multiple RUs